THUMNLab/AutoGL/README.md

 ## News!

+- 2021.12.31 New Version! v0.3.0-pre is here!
+    - AutoGL now support backend [__Deep Graph Library (DGL)__](https://www.dgl.ai/) to be interface-friendly for DGL users!
+All the homogeneous node classification task, link prediction task, and graph classification task are supported currently under DGL backend.
+    - The __heterogeneous__ node classification tasks are now supported!
+See [hetero tutorial]() for more details.
+    - To make the whole library more scalable, the module `model` is now __decoupled__ to two additional sub-modules named `encoder` and `decoder`. `encoder` is more related to data and graph structure, responsible for feature extracting. `decoder` is more related to tasks, responsible for task solving.
+Under the __decoupled__ design, one `encoder` can be used to solve all kinds of tasks, relieving much burden for developing and user expanding/contributing.
 - 2021.07.11 New version! v0.2.0-pre is here!
 In this new version, AutoGL supports [neural architecture search (NAS)](https://autogl.readthedocs.io/en/latest/docfile/tutorial/t_nas.html) to customize architectures for the given datasets and tasks.
 AutoGL also supports [sampling](https://autogl.readthedocs.io/en/latest/docfile/tutorial/t_trainer.html#node-classification-with-sampling) now to perform tasks on large datasets, including node-wise sampling, layer-wise sampling, and sub-graph sampling.
 The link prediction task is now also supported!
 Learn more in our [tutorial](https://autogl.readthedocs.io/en/latest/index.html).
 - 2021.04.16 Our survey paper about automated machine learning on graphs is accepted by IJCAI!
 See more [here](http://arxiv.org/abs/2103.00742).
 - 2021.04.10 Our paper [__AutoGL: A Library for Automated Graph Learning__](https://arxiv.org/abs/2104.04987) is accepted by _ICLR 2021 Workshop on Geometrical and Topological Representation Learning_!
 You can cite our paper following methods [here](#Cite).